chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 ## Data Lifecycle API

-Chef Automate stores data from the `ingest-service`, `event-feed-service`, `compliance-service` and `applications-service` in Elasticsearch or PostgreSQL.
+Chef Automate stores data from the `ingest-service`, `event-feed-service`, `compliance-service` and `applications-service` in Opensearch or PostgreSQL.

 The `data-lifecycle` API allows configuring and running lifecycle jobs by data type: